godotengine/godot-docs/development/file_formats/tscn.rst

  - ``instance``
  - ``instance_placeholder``
  - ``owner``
- - ``index`` (to set the order of appearance in the tree, if absent, inherited nodes will take precedence over plain ones)
+ - ``index`` (sets the order of appearance in the tree.
+If absent, inherited nodes will take precedence over plain ones)
  - ``groups``

 The first node in the file, which is also the scene root, must not have a